A Sea Symphony: Recordings

-The first recording of the symphony was made by Decca Records in December 1953 and January 1954 at the Kingsway Hall, conducted by Sir Adrian Boult.
+The first recording of the symphony was made by Decca Records in December 1953 and January 1954 at the Kingsway Hall, conducted by Adrian Boult.
 It was produced by John Culshaw under the supervision of the composer and was released in March 1954 as LP LXT2907-08.
 Boult also conducted the first stereophonic recording of the work, made by HMV at the Kingsway Hall in September 1968 and released in December of that year.